Neven Subotić: Euro 2012 qualifying

-Subotić returned to the starting lineup for the UEFA Euro 2012 qualifiers that began under beleaguered head coach Antić, who was serving a four-match touchline ban as a result of the verbal altercation with the Uruguayan referee at the World Cup.
+Subotić returned to the starting line-up for the UEFA Euro 2012 qualifiers that began under beleaguered head coach Antić, who was serving a four-match touchline ban as a result of the verbal altercation with the Uruguayan referee at the World Cup.
 The youngster played the full 90 minutes at the Faroe Islands in the opener and also in the following match versus Slovenia.
-Subotić's somewhat inconsistent form continued as he established a strong presence in central defense with Vidić, but also the duo's hesitant reaction to Milivoje Novaković's run off the ball led to the Slovenian go-ahead goal.
+Subotić's somewhat inconsistent form continued as he established a strong presence in central defence with Vidić, but also the duo's hesitant reaction to Milivoje Novaković's run off the ball led to the Slovenian go-ahead goal.
 Following the Slovenian draw, Antić was fired and Pižon Petrović took over the job.
 Subotić got called up for the new coach's debut match against Estonia, but was an unused sub as Serbia disastrously lost a competitive match at home for the first time in nine years.
-Petrović gave Subotić a starting assignment for the next qualifier away at Italy in October 2010, but the infamous contest in Genoa got interrupted after six minutes due to rioting by the traveling Serbian hooligans, which resulted in an automatic 3–0 loss for Serbia.
+Petrović gave Subotić a starting assignment for the next qualifier away at Italy in October 2010, but the infamous contest in Genoa got interrupted after six minutes due to rioting by the travelling Serbian hooligans, which resulted in an automatic 3–0 loss for Serbia.

 As the qualifying resumed in late March 2011, Subotić got the start at home against Northern Ireland.
 Since center-back Luković announced his retirement from international football before this match, 22-year-old Subotić essentially became an automatic first-team choice.
-However, partnering Milan Biševac in central defense (on instead of injured Vidić), Subotić again had a shaky performance as the duo failed to properly deal with Chris Brunt's set-piece cross that led to Gareth McAuley's headed goal.
+However, partnering Milan Biševac in central defence (on instead of injured Vidić), Subotić again had a shaky performance as the duo failed to properly deal with Chris Brunt's set-piece cross that led to Gareth McAuley's headed goal.
 Furthermore, Subotić picked up an injury during the match that ruled him out of the next qualifier four days later at Estonia.